mongodb/docs/source/includes/install-hosted-server.rst

   GB of RAM and 4 CPU cores, with

 - a 200 GB EBS Provisioned IOPS volume with 500 provisioned IOPS, or equivalent.

-This infrastructure can support up to 400 hosts: if your MongoDB deployment has more than 400 instances, for best results, your hosted MMS instance will require SSD-backed storage.
+This infrastructure can support up to 400 hosts.
+If your MongoDB deployment has more than 400 instances, for the best results your hosted MMS instance will require SSD-backed storage.

 These installation instructions assume you are deploying on an